emilyruby/manifestoo/labour.md

 ### Infrastructure

 * National Transformation Fund to `upgrade the economy`.
-* Complete HS2 railline which will be linked to Crossrail of the North, etc.
+* Complete HS2 rail-line which will be linked to Crossrail of the North, etc.
 * `Crossrail 2` built in London.
 * Complete `Science Vale transport arc`.
 * Rail electrification and expansion across the whole country.
-* Deliver universal superfast broadband and availability by 2022.
+* Deliver universal super-fast broadband and availability by 2022.
+* Reintroduce road safety targets.
+* Bring private rail companies back into public ownership as their franchises expire.
+* Transition to a publicly-owned de-centralised energy system.
+* Replace the current water system with a network of publicly-owned water companies.
+* Reverse the privatisation of the Royal Mail at the earliest opportunity.

 ### Industry